Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: First definitions and main result

 Thus we obtain the following continuous max-flow problem:

-The above variational problem is loosely defined too, since we did not give a definition of $\flo (\v \sigma)$ for all $\v \sigma$, and we did not describe precisely the set of admissible streams $\v \sigma$: we should precise the regularity required on $\v \sigma$ and adapt conditions $i')$, $ii')$ and $iii')$ to $\v \sigma$ in this class of regularity.
-This will be done in Section \ref{secNozawa} .
-We will denote by $\Sigma^b$ the set of the continuous maximal streams, i.e.,
+The above variational problem is loosely defined too, since we did not give a definition of $\operatorname{flow}^{\mathrm{cont}}(\vec\sigma )$ for all $\vec\sigma$, and we did not describe precisely the set of admissible streams $\vec\sigma$: we should precise the regularity required on $\vec\sigma$ and adapt conditions~(i$'$), (ii$'$) and (iii$'$) to $\vec\sigma$ in this class of regularity.
+This will be done in Section~\ref{secNozawa}.
+We will denote by $\Sigma^b$ the set of the continuous maximal streams, that is,

 We have also good reasons a priori to think that the variational problem $\phi_{\O}^b$ is the max-flow problem we are looking for.
-Indeed, various continuous versions of the max-flow min-cut Theorem have been proved (see for instance \cite{Blum}, \cite{Strang}, \cite{Nozawa}), and a main result of Nozawa's work \cite{Nozawa} is precisely to prove that
+Indeed, various continuous versions of the max-flow min-cut theorem have been proved (see, e.g., \mbox{\cite{Blum,Strang,Nozawa}}), and a main result of Nozawa's work \cite{Nozawa} is precisely to prove that

 where $\phi_{\O}^{a'}$ is a variant of $\phi_{\O}^a$.
-Thanks to our study of maximal flows and minimal cutsets, we will also recover this continuous max-flow min-cut Theorem in our setting.
+Thanks to our study of maximal flows and minimal cutsets, we will also recover this continuous max-flow min-cut theorem in our setting.

-\begin{rem} We gave no argument {\em a priori} to justify that the sets $\Sigma^a$ and $\Sigma^b$ are not empty.
+\begin{rem} We gave no argument a priori to justify that the sets $\Sigma^a$ and $\Sigma^b$ are not empty.
 This will be a consequence of our results of convergence.
 The fact that $\Sigma^b$ is not empty was already proved by Nozawa in \cite{Nozawa}. \end{rem}